GravityPDF/gravity-pdf-documentation/docs/v6/users/hide-form-fields.md

 ## What fields are displayed in the PDF?

 Gravity PDF will adhere to your form's conditional logic when generating a PDF.
 That means if the conditional logic determines a field (or entire section) should be hidden it won't be displayed on the PDF.
-Also, if a user doesn't fill in anything for a particular field it won't be displayed either.
+Also, if a user doesn't fill in anything for a particular field, it won't be displayed either.
 Both of these settings can be modified – see [*Enable Conditional Logic*](setup-pdf.md#enable-conditional-logic) and [*Show Empty Fields*](setup-pdf.md#show-empty-fields).

 HTML and Page fields are also hidden by default, but they can be enabled using the [*Show Page Names*](setup-pdf.md#show-page-names) and [*Show HTML Fields*](setup-pdf.md#show-html-fields) options.